-Times vary but they are generous (and in fact for the time allocated my consultation fees are quite low compared to other specialists).
+Times vary but they are generous (and in fact for the time allocated, the consultation fees are quite low compared to other specialists).
 Generally, for an initial consultation you will be given a 30-40 minute appointment and for a review consultation you will be given a 15-20 minute appointment.

 Will I need to organise follow-up treatment?

 Please book a review appointment if you are awaiting the results of tests or scans or you need further treatment.
 If tests are ordered at a consultation and the results are sent to the practice, the doctor will call if the results are quite abnormal or unexpected.
 If the results are normal or the outcome of the test does not require urgent follow-up, the doctor will wait until your review appointment before discussing them.
 Follow-up communication of a very straightforward nature (e.g. answering a single question or passing on scan results) can be done over the phone without charge.
-Because of risk of misdiagnosis, I cannot engage in lengthy phone calls or reply to emails, so if you have anything other than a simple follow-up question you need to organise a face-to-face appointment.
-Clinic appointment times are very generous and to keep them as such (and to address concerns properly), non face-to-face communication is kept to a minimum.
+The doctor cannot engage in lengthy phone calls or reply to emails, so if you have anything other than a simple follow-up question you need to organise a face-to-face appointment.

 Will I need to pay anything extra for injections?